 (Question ITU-R 234/7)

-[Editor’s Note: At its October 2023 meeting, Working Party 7C decided to attach its updated working document toward a preliminary draft new Report RS.[AGG_EESS_SAR-RNSS] as an Annex to the Chair’s Report of the meeting.
-The meeting noted that the same subject matter is being considered by WP 4C in connection with a PDN Revision to Report M.2305, and the decision whether to proceed with the new report in WP 7C will be made at the next meeting of WP 7C in 2024.]

 Scope

 This Report presents an example of evaluation of the aggregate interference from multiple representative spaceborne synthetic aperture radar (SAR) sensors in the Earth exploration-satellite service (active) (EESS (active)) into representative radionavigation-satellite service (RNSS) receivers in the 1 215-1 300 MHz band, along with study results on resolving potential or actual cases of aggregate interference from EESS (active) SAR sensors at levels that exceed the relevant RNSS degradation allowances.
 When the studies on EESS (active) scatterometer sensors operating in the 1 215-1 300 MHz band are complete, relevant material could be included in a revision to this ITU-R Report.